MicrosoftDocs/azure-devops-docs/docs/user-guide/manage-organization-collection.md

 ## Scale your organization or collection

-To learn about scaling your organization, review the following articles.
+To learn about scaling your organization, see the following articles.

 - [About projects and scaling your organization](../organizations/projects/about-projects.md)
 - [Plan your organizational structure](plan-your-azure-devops-org-structure.md)